 - When playing against a medium or hard AI, you can notice that the build time and resources are considerably lower.
 For the hard AI it's only 40%, for the medium AI 80% of the normal cost of time and materials. - All Als cheat in the way that they disregard the tech tree altogether.
 That's advantageous and disadvantageous at the same time.
 While it allows the Al to build mining freighters before even having a mining station, it also makes it waste resources on not required buildings, such as research stations and special weapon research, when playing with Free Tech techtree. - Also the Al always knows where your ships are, even when they are cloaked (similar how using no fog of war and no shroud works for humans).
-The Al system creates a threat map for the entire map, regardless of visible or visited at all.
-And the Al uses this threat map to evaluate what to target.
-That also includes the targets not even seen yet.
 So when placing a sensor station remotely, where the Al cannot have seen it, it will still head straight for that spot and attack it.
 You can see that particularly well in the Mission To the Gates of Sto'vo'Kor.